nickyhajal/world-domination-summit/_content/foundation.md

 ### Selection Criteria

 Our selection committee will be looking at a number of factors to determine which projects best fit with our current goals.
-Here are the main questions applicants will need to address:

 <div class="foundation-criteria-fit foundation-criteria"></div>